-The Augustana Nonprofit Leadership Development Certificate is designed to enable our graduates to flourish in dynamic nonprofit sector.
-The course work and experiential learning opportunities incorporated in the certificate are intended to develop professional leaders who can:
+The Augustana Nonprofit Leadership Development experiential minor is designed to enable our graduates to flourish in dynamic nonprofit sector.
+The course work and experiential learning opportunities are intended to develop professional leaders who can:

 • Build and communicate a shared organizational vision.
 (Lead and Communicate)

 • Use systems thinking to analyze and address complex situations from multiple perspectives (i.e. financial, ethical, and managerial).
 (Analyze, Interpret, Respond)

 • Encourage collaboration and synergy among diverse constituents.
 (Lead and Relate)